sodabubblewine/sodabubblewine.github.io/README.md

 , print = item => lettersOf(printOf(item))
 ```

-Neither the reader or the printer seem to be working as expected e.g. reading a space rune goes wrong when there are lots of parentheses bunched up.
+Neither the reader nor the printer seem to be working as expected e.g. reading a space rune goes wrong when there are lots of parentheses bunched up.

 ### 2025 0507 1421